richardgaywood/paydata.org/content/sprawlrunners/characters/cyberware.md

 Implant points: 1

 Character can jump twice as far as usual.
 In addition, they add +4 to damage when leaping as part of a Wild Attack, rather than the usual +2.
 Can only be used if there's enough room (vertically and horizontally) though.
 {{% /pageinfo %}}

+{{% pageinfo %}}
+**Grapple hand** \
+Implant points: 0.5 \
+Required: Novice, Chromed

+An extendable, fireable grapple system, using a small spool of lightweight polymer rope hidden inside the wrist and the hand itself as the launched projectile.
+The launching system is pneumatic; recharging the compressed air takes one minute after each shot.

+The rope is a maximum of 15 m long, although it can be very difficult to aim at that range.
+Grip strength is usually slightly boosted on the hand so it can grab onto things securely.
+The overall system is strong enough to pull the user up, although not to carry much extra load.

+Make an Athletics roll to attempt to attach the grapple successfully.
+{{% /pageinfo %}}